The Lords of Flatbush: Cast

 In addition, other notable names amongst the supporting and background performers include co-director Martin Davidson in a cameo as Mr. Birnbaum, future Academy Award–winner and disco superstar Paul Jabara as Crazy Cohen, future Golden Globe–winner Ray Sharkey as a random student and future Emmy Award–winner Armand Assante as an anonymous wedding guest.

 Production

-Casting

 Richard Gere was originally cast as Chico but was fired due to conflicts with Stallone during rehearsals.
 In a 2006 interview Stallone explained:

 Reception

+Box office

+The film opened in 2 theaters in New York City on May 1, 1974, and grossed $56,026 in its opening week.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 64% based on reviews from 14 critics.

-On Metacritic it has a score of 53 out of 100 based on reviews from 6 critics, indicating "mixed or average reviews".
+On Rotten Tomatoes, the film has an approval rating of 63% "Fresh" based on 16 critical reviews.
+On Metacritic, it has a score of 53 out of 100 based on reviews from 6 critics, indicating "mixed or average reviews".

-Quentin Tarantino calls it "a pretty good film...the first time I was introduced to the New York independent low-budget film aesthetic."
+Quentin Tarantino calls it "a pretty good film...the first time I was introduced to the New York independent low-budget film aesthetic".